Iowa State University Extension and Outreach Programs

 The Sustainable Agriculture Interdepartmental Graduate Program at Iowa State University builds on a solid foundation of agricultural science and provides students opportunities to cross traditional disciplinary boundaries.

-Through research and education, the Leopold Center helps to identify and develop new ways to farm profitably while conserving natural resources.
+Although no longer funded, previous research done through the Leopold Center helped to identify and develop new ways to farm profitably while conserving natural resources.
 The Leopold Center is located on the campus of Iowa State University.

 The mission of Practical Farmers of Iowa is to strengthen farms and communities through farmer-led investigation and information sharing.
 It is an inclusive organization representing a diversity of farmers.